rspec/rspec-support/README.md

 ## Patches

-Please submit a pull request or a github issue to one of the issue trackers listed below.
+Please submit a pull request or a github issue.
 If you submit an issue, please include a link to either of:

 * a gist (or equivalent) of the patch
 * a branch or commit in your github fork of the repo